Awasu Ski Resort in Toyama is the friendliest ski resort in Japan

 The first pair lift station was bustling with local juniors.
 Their memories and experiences will help ensure the future survival of Awasu.

-On the day of our interview, junior ski practice was taking place.
-Matsui sincerely hopes that these children will still be coming here 10 or 20 years from now.
+Coincidentally, on the day of the interview, there was a junior ski practice session.
+Mr. Matsui sincerely hopes that they will continue to come here 10 or 20 years from now.

-Matsui believes that increasing the NPO's membership is key to its continuity.
-If they can attract "Awasu fans" throughout the year and stabilize membership fees, they won't have to worry about running the resort even if there isn't snow in the winter.
-Going forward, they are exploring what kind of year-round initiatives they can implement beyond skiing.
+Mr. Matsui says that increasing the number of NPO members will be key to its continuation.
+If they can attract "Awasuno fans" throughout the year and stabilize membership fee income, they will not have to worry about not being able to operate even if it doesn't snow in winter.
+In the future, they are exploring what kind of activities they can do throughout the year, in addition to skiing.

-"In industry, the key is to get people to step in.
+"In any industry, the entry point—getting people to step through it—is crucial.
 That's why we stay open during the green season.
-To be honest, we don't make much money, but it's a way to revitalize the green season and also a promotion to attract new winter customers.
+To be honest, it's not profitable, but it's a way to revitalize the green season while also serving as a promotion to attract new customers during the winter."

 Ski resorts only make the news in the winter.
 But if they're open in the summer, local TV stations and newspapers will pick them up, and when people hear about them all year round, they'll think, "Well, I guess I'll go once winter comes."
 Thanks to that, I think this season's visitor numbers are over 200% higher than last year.
 We ran out of the rice we had secured just a month after opening."